firstruner/Framework_PHP_PartialsClass/README.md

 # 🛠️ Framework PHP - Partials functions
-Part of Firstruner Framework for PHP to allow use Partial function with PHP class
+Part of Firstruner Framework for PHP to allow use Partial function with PHP OOP objects

 This project is a part of 🛠️ Firstruner Framework for PHP.
 It contains a little part of the original Framework that allow you to use "partial" DotNet functionality into PHP structure project and also naturally the Framework loader.